 Meet Deer Management Goals

-In Illinois, deer management goals are to maintain a healthy and balanced deer herd that can exist in perpetuity and provide recreational opportunities, while also balancing people’s broad range of values and their concerns about crop damage, vehicle accidents and damage to ecosystems.
+In Illinois, deer management goals are to maintain a healthy and balanced deer herd that can exist in perpetuity and provide recreational opportunities while also balancing people’s broad range of values and their concerns about crop damage, deer–vehicle accidents, and damage to ecosystems.

-Management of white-tailed deer in Illinois is the responsibility of the Division of Wildlife Resources of the Illinois Department of Natural Resources.
-It provides leadership to restore, manage, and protect deer and other wildlife populations and their habitats.
+Management of white-tailed deer in Illinois is the responsibility of the Illinois Department of Natural Resources Division of Wildlife Resources.
+The Division provides leadership to restore, manage, and protect deer and other wildlife populations and their habitats.

 Include Multiple Perspectives